-[ARC 0952C, IAB 8/21/13, effective 9/25/13; ARC 1485C, IAB 6/11/14, effective 7/16/14] - 11-117.8(8A) Types of solicitations.
-The department may use the following solicitation methods when procuring goods and services of general use for the enterprise. - 117.8(1) Informal competition. - a.
+[ARC 0952C, IAB 8/21/13, effective 9/25/13; ARC 1485C, IAB 6/11/14, effective 7/16/14; ARC 2036C, IAB 6/10/15, effective 7/15/15]

+11-117.9(8A) Types of solicitations.
+The department may use the following solicitation methods when procuring goods and services of general use for the enterprise.

+117.9(1) Informal competition.

+- a.
 Description of solicitation.
 The informal request for bids or proposals may be completed electronically, by telephone or fax, or by other means determined by the department. - b.
 Response and evaluation.
-Informal bids shall be tabulated, evaluated, documented and attached to the purchase order. - 117.8(2) Formal competition. - a.
+Informal bids shall be tabulated, evaluated, documented and attached to the purchase order.

+117.9(2) Formal competition.

+- a.
 Description of solicitation.
 A formal request for bids or proposals shall include: - (1) Bid due date. - (2) Time of public bid opening. - (3) Complete description of commodity needed. - (4) Buyer's name or code. - b.
 Response and evaluation.
 Bids submitted shall be sealed until the date and time of opening.
 All bids received prior to the date and time set forth on the solicitation will be publicly opened and announced at the designated time and place.
-All responses shall be documented, evaluated, tabulated and available for public inspection.

-117.8(3) Request for bids.
+All responses shall be documented, evaluated, tabulated and available for public inspection. - 117.9(3) Request for bids.
 A request for bids shall be used to select the lowest responsible bidder from which to purchase goods and services of general use on the basis of price.
 Vendors may offer goods and services that equal or exceed the state's specifications.
 Bids that do not meet specifications shall be rejected.
 The state will not give weight to goods and services offered which exceed specifications.
 When it is feasible to do so and objective data exists to support the state's decision, the award may be made on a life cycle cost basis.

-117.8(4) Requests for proposals.
+117.9(4) Requests for proposals.